 SOLOIST & BENEFIT MUSICIAN: Carol Joy’s solo engagements in New York City included Poulenc’s Gloria, Bach’s Magnificat, Haydn’s Lord Nelson Mass, Mozart’s Mass in C-minor and Solemn Vespers and Kodaly’s Missa Brevis.
 Concerts to benefit various charities include The Hyde Park Fire and Hurricane Sandy victims (First Presbyterian Church/Fort Collins), The Elizabeth House Association of London, England, and The Burden Center for the Aging in New York City, including art songs and opera arias as well as show tunes and cabaret songs of Britten, Gershwin, Lerner & Lowe, Kern and Rogers & Hammerstein.

-CONDUCTOR & ARRANGER: Carol Joy has been Choir & Orchestra Director at Christ Fellowship Church in Fort Collins since 2014, and arranges music for choral, brass, and string ensembles to accommodate the varying abilities of the musicians with whom she works.
+CONDUCTOR & ARRANGER: While Choir Director at Christ Fellowship Church from 2014-2019, Carol Joy arranged music for choral, brass, and string ensembles to accommodate the varying abilities of the musicians with whom she worked.

 TRAINING: Ms. Evans earned a Bachelor of Arts degree from Pennsylvania State University and a Master’s of Music degree in Voice Performance and Pedagogy (with honors) from Westminster Choir College in Princeton, NJ.
 Additional studies include jazz vocal style with Gloria Cooper (Long Island University) and vocal health & pathologies with Dr. Anat Keidar, CCC-SLP (NYC).